 You may have heard about San Marzano tomatoes, which are from Italy, and extremely flavorful because of the unique soil and environment they are grown in.
 They are pretty fantastic, and so are other tomatoes, which are grown in nearby regions (but can’t be called San Marzano because they aren’t grown in that exact region).
 San Marzanos are more expensive than your everyday canned tomato but worth the splurge when you are making something for a special occasion.
 They usually come whole, though, so you have to do any crushing or dicing or pureeing yourself.

 To make a quick homemade tomato sauce, sauté some garlic or onion in olive oil, add dried basil and oregano, some crushed or pureed canned tomatoes with their juice and season with salt and pepper.
 Simmer for 25 to 30 minutes, or longer for a more concentrated sauce, until the house smells great.
 Also add canned tomatoes to soups, beans, stews, pot roasts, rice dishes, and chili.Continue to 9 of 14 below.

 09 of 14

 These are some of the hardiest vegetables around, lasting for more than a week in the refrigerator, substantially more in the case of carrots.
-Added to pasta they turn a starch into a vegetarian meal, and they can also be cut up and tossed with a little olive oil and salt, then roasts in a hot (450° F) oven for 40 minutes or so until they become tender and caramelized.
-You can also sauté them, steam them, and add them chopped to stir fries, pasta salads and skillet dishes.
+Added to pasta they turn a starch into a vegetarian meal, and they can also be cut up and tossed with a little olive oil and salt, then roasted in a hot (450° F) oven for 40 minutes or so until they become tender and caramelized.
+You can also sauté them, steam them, and add them chopped to stir-fries, pasta salads, and skillet dishes.

 10 of 14